IqbalInsanKurnia/sistem-informasi-desa-frontend/README.md

 # sistem-informasi-desa-frontend

-# For run project npm run dev
+# For run project npm install then npm run dev